mrarcher2000/team-profile/README.md

  Now, navigate to the folder labeled 'dist/' and your files are there and ready to use!
 To view the HTML, simply open the page in your browser.

+ A quick walkthrough of how to use the app can be found at https://drive.google.com/file/d/1CxtG7OH8fB5UT0nQ_dlcE-1wqDx9OCs2/view.

 ## Contributing

 Any contributions on this project are welcome.
 If you wish to contribute, please give credit to the original developer and GitHub repository at https://github.com/mrarcher2000/team-profile.